GSA/digitalgov.gov/content/events/2020/10/2020-10-20-overview-of-nist-initiatives-on-ai-standards-principles-and-critical-ai-issues.md

 ---
-title: Overview of NIST Initiatives on AI Standards, Principles, and Critical AI Issues
+title: Overview of NIST Initiatives on Artificial Intelligence (AI) Standards, Principles, and Critical AI Issues
 kicker: Artificial Intelligence
 deck: In this webinar experts from NIST provide an overview of their key Artificial Intelligence (AI)